 Skip to content

-Optional Values with ard/maybe
+Optional Values with Maybe

-• Value creation with maybe::some() and maybe::none()
+• Value creation with Maybe::new(value) and Maybe::new<T>()

 • Nullable types for safe representation of optional values